zzw-zwzhang/TranslationGAN/README.md

 # OpenUnReID_Translation

 ## Introduction
-`OpenUnReID_Translation` is a PyTorch-based implementation of translation-based unsupervised domain adaption (**UDA**) on re-ID tasks.
+`TranslationGAN` is a PyTorch-based implementation of translation-based unsupervised domain adaption (**UDA**) on re-ID tasks.

 ### Supported method